Eurasian Elk: Profile and Information

 • Only male elks have impressive antlers.

-• Every winter, the antlers are shed, and they grow back once it’s spring.
+• The antlers are shed every winter and grow back once it’s spring.

-• Male elks will have either of two varieties of antlers: the more twig-looking dendritic antlers with longer tunes or palmate with small tine and flatter portion.
+• Male elks will have either of two varieties of antlers: the more twig-looking dendritic antlers with longer tunes or palmate with small tine and flatter portions.

 • The elk is the largest living deer.